-Implementation Proposals: TBD: Spring 2016: up to $500,000 to fund collaborative, industry-led activities that boost innovation and industry success.
+Implementation Proposals: Up to $500,000 to fund collaborative, industry-led activities that boost innovation and industry success.

 In 2013, MTI commissioned Battelle Technology Partnership Practice to conduct an updated analysis of Maine’s Technology Clusters in a report titled Re-Examining Maine’s Economic Position, Innovation Ecosystem and Prospects for Growth in Its Technology-Intensive Clusters.